-I’ve never quite figured out what I’m living for.
+I’ve haven’t quite figured out what I’m living for yet.
 But I do know what I’m willing to die for – either an unrequited love or a humanistic revolution.
 To my cynical friends, this sounds ridiculous.
 But to me, it sounds almost redundant because I believe love and revolution are essentially the same.
 Ernesto “Che” Guevara, the Marxist revolutionary whose iconic image occupies many of my favorite T-shirts, once said, “At the risk of sounding ridiculous, a true revolutionary is guided by great feelings of love.”
-On the other hand, the simple act of loving someone translates and transcends elements of revolution: the pursuit of a Petrarchan ideal, the emphasis on romantic solidarity, and the willingness to sacrifice oneself for something greater.
+On the other hand, the simple act of loving someone translates and transcends elements of revolution.
 A lover blindfolded by desire is no less ready to dissolve his individuality than a soldier summoned by his political ideology.
 Therefore, it is no surprise that I, a helplessly romantic socialist, have often found myself at the crossroads of baffled love and untimely rebellion.

 I wanted to win.
-I wanted to change my classmates’ perception of this nerdy little kid from China, whose few emergences in the inflated social sphere of the boarding school had been punctuated by a shaky, raised hand in classroom discussions, a trembling “Hi” delivered with a timid brusqueness to an unfamiliar face in the hallway, and a number of other unsuccessful forages into the “popular cliques”.
+I wanted to change my classmates’ perception of the nerdy kid from China, whose few emergences in the social sphere of our boarding school had been a shaky, raised hand in classroom discussions, a trembling “Hi” to an unfamiliar face in the hallway, and a few unsuccessful forays into the “popular cliques.”

 I wanted to smash that all-Chinese-people-eat-dogs joke.
 I wanted to show them that I didn’t have to be a Buddhist to burn incense in a temple, that I could be a socialist without pledging loyalty to the Communist party.
-But I knew truth told with anger had no appeals.
+But I knew truths told with anger had no appeal.
 So I tried to be funny.
 I wanted to be laughed at while being taken seriously.

-Most of all, I wanted the attention of that single girl, sitting cross-legged at the corner of my left eye, her curly, long hair tilted slightly towards the right, and whose smile had often danced ever so wildly against the stained glass of my imagination.
+Most of all, I wanted the attention of the girl sitting cross-legged at the corner of my left eye, with long, curly hair, whose smile had often danced wildly against the stained glass of my imagination.

 Never in my life did I need a revolution so badly.

-Well, I mean everybody was laughing like crazy.
-But it didn’t matter.
+Well, everybody was laughing like crazy, but I didn’t yet realize why.

-I knew something was wrong when my speech was over, when I was surrounded by a group of boys, including some popular ones, when I was being held up like a trophy of my own ignorance, and when that girl tossed me a look of disgust.
-I felt like being shot.
+I knew something was wrong when I was quickly surrounded by a group of boys, including some popular ones, and held up like a trophy of my own ignorance.
+And when that girl tossed me a look of disgust, I felt like I had been shot.

-But at that moment, I had nothing to grudge about.
-After congratulating the girl briefly, I sauntered back to my room on campus.
-Inside, I played the album “Revolutionary Vol.1” by The Immortal Technique.
-The songs were about Peruvian gangsters and their cocaine, women, and revolutions.
-Outside the window, the captain of tennis team was kissing his girlfriend under a tall maple tree.
+But in that moment, I had no idea what I had done.
+After congratulating the winner, I sauntered back to my room on campus.
+Outside the window, the captain of the tennis team was kissing his girlfriend under a maple tree.
 With the spirit of revolution drumming against the backdrop of my feeble consciousness, I prayed for a poignant, fatal kiss that could unfold me right there, right at that unresolved moment, slowly and sin by sin.
-I wished that it was the end of another failed attempt, never knowing that approximately the same time a year later, I would find myself sitting beside my desk, with one hand holding a pen, suspended like a metaphor over an unfinished essay, and the other one hesitantly pushing a cold, thirsty blade against the skin of my wrist.

-I felt like the whole school had declared a nuclear war on me and what I stood for.
-Words like “misogynistic”, “stalker”, and “pedophile” floated around like gunpowder while troops of rumors, suspicious smiles, and averted eyes swept across my little utopia, scaffolded precariously upon a sensitive soul.
-I knew people were offended but I was too hurt to say sorry.
-I was too sorry to admit that I was hurt.
-My wounded pride and disillusion drowned all the apologies I had rehearsed alone.
+In the months that followed, I felt like the whole school had declared a nuclear war on me.
+Words like “misogynist,” “stalker,” and “pedophile” floated around like gunpowder while rumors, suspicious smiles, and averted eyes swept across my sensitive soul.
+I knew people were offended, but I was too hurt to say sorry.
+I was too sorry to admit I was hurt.
+My wounded pride and disillusionment drowned all the apologies I rehearsed alone.

-But what I couldn’t stand the most was the silence, which dusked like a conspiracy over me, the only casualty of this loveless war.
-No one ever mentioned the incident again.
+No one ever mentioned the incident again, and I couldn’t stand the silence.
 I wanted to fight someone.
 I wanted to beat someone until I found the necessity to apologize.
-Or I could get beaten, beaten and beaten until they felt terrible for me, something that happened way too often during my troubled public school years back in China.
+Or I could get beaten and beaten until they felt terrible for me, something that had happened often during my troubled public school years in China.

-Then I remembered what my mom had told me, “The more you speak, the more mistakes you make.”
-So I avoided talking to people, stopped laughing at jokes I did not understand, devoured cold lunches in the basement, and hid away from the girl whose look of disgust continued to burn me alive during those sleepless nights.
+Then I remembered what my mom had told me: “The more you speak, the more mistakes you make.”
+So I avoided talking, stopped laughing at jokes I didn’t understand, devoured cold lunches in the basement, and hid from the girl whose look of disgust continued to burn me alive during my sleepless nights.